mashingan/modern-opengl-notes/readme.md

 This notes also playes with blurring our image with average of `blurSize` for each texture coordinate.

+17. `framebuffers_edgedetect.nim`
+This notes displays different post-processing effect which often used as edge detection around the color texture.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org